kby-ai/FaceRecognition-Flutter/README.md

   flutter run
   ```
   If you plan to run the `iOS` app, please refer to the following [link](https://docs.flutter.dev/deployment/ios) for detailed instructions.</br>
+### 3. Building the APK for Release
+  To create a release APK, configure ProGuard as described in this file:https://github.com/kby-ai/FaceRecognition-Flutter/blob/2baf277ceb18b96c03bc2267417093a076d47632/android/app/proguard-rules.pro#L22-L22

 ## About SDK
 ### 1. Setup
 ### 1.1 Setting Up Face SDK